-and measures the semi-elasticity of its own exports to the rest-of-country exposure to bank failures. $\psi > 0$ indicates that a higher degree of exposure in the rest of the country benefits a port, and it implies that exporters from the rest of the country can find alternative financing in the port. $\psi > 0$ would suggest that this channel of within-country substitution could reduce the country-level losses.
-In Table 5 column 6, I report a negative coefficient of 0.311.
-This estimate is not statistically significant, but it contributes further evidence that exporters were not able to relocate within-country.
-It provides suggestive evidence that city-level shocks had negative spillovers to the rest of the country.
+ψ is the main coefficient of interest.
+It controls for a port's own exposure to bank failures and measures the semi-elasticity of its own exports to the rest-of-country exposure to bank failures. $\psi > 0$ indicates that a higher degree of exposure in the rest of the country benefits a port, and it implies that exporters from the rest of the country can effectively divert their activity to another port. $\psi > 0$ would suggest that this channel of within-country substitution could reduce the country-level losses.
+In Table 8 (column 6), I report a nonsignificant coefficient of -0.266.
+This estimate rules out within-country substitution, and it provides suggestive evidence that city-level shocks may have had negative spillovers to the rest of the country.

-5 Long-term impact on trade
+5 Long-run impact on trade

 The previous section showed that British bank failures negatively impacted exports immediately after the crisis.
 In this section, I examine the long-run effects of the temporary financing shock using the full panel of country-level values of exports from 1850-1914.
-First, I use the across-country variation in exposure to document the persistent effects then on the total values of exports and on bilateral trade relationships.
-Second, I explore two channels that lengthened the recovery process.
+First, I use the across-country variation in exposure to document the persistent effects on the total values of exports and then on bilateral trade relationships.
+Second, I explore two channels for the persistent effects.